AlexTanui/Articles---without-AR/README.md

 # Articles challenge
 This is a code challenge using ruby classes and methods that supposed to print out the magazine name author and article titles.

 This repo contains a list of three files, articles, test and test3.
-The aarticles files contains the ccode orf the author, magazine and articles while the test file contain the test to be run.
+The aarticles files contains the code of the author, magazine and articles while the test file contain the test to be run.
 ## Tools Used
 This project was built with the following tools: